 Dealing With Someone Who Is Always Right

 Dealing with someone who is always right can feel disempowering.
 Because if we believe they are right, then we automatically must be wrong.
-This line of thinking leads to comparison and judgment as one person will always appear to be “on top” in the relationship rather than honoring equality.
-It may even feel like who you are, what you think and what you want are all being “blocked” by that person’s unrelenting singular point of view.
+This line of thinking leads to comparison and judgment.
+One person will always appear to be “on top” in the relationship rather than honoring equality.
+It may even feel like who you are, what you think, and what you want are being “blocked” by that person’s unrelenting singular point of view.
 That feeling may make you want to give up on the relationship entirely.
 And I get it!

 How we deal with someone who is always right…or seems to think they are, greatly impacts our relationship with that person and our own peace of mind.
-Chances are they don’t even have the awareness to know what they’re doing or how it affects their relationships with others.
 It’s important that we learn to be proactive in a relationship like this rather than reactive.
 When you react, you give away your power.
 When you respond, you empower yourself.

 Below are some of the tools that you can use to communicate and interact with someone who is hell-bent on proving how right they are…all the time.

 Stop thinking it’s possible to prove someone who wants to be right, wrong.
 The more you try to convince them or show them that they are not right, the more tightly they cling to their position.
 It’s as if they exist on a life raft of their ideas, values, and beliefs, and you are rocking that boat.
 They will do anything and everything to keep it afloat.
 Because their being right is attached to their ego and identity, their “life” literally depends on it.

 A battle of wills over right and wrong is not a productive use of anyone’s energy.
 If your goal is to prove him/her wrong so you can be right, that’s just a battle of egos that will continue.
 If that’s what you want, don’t bother reading on.
 This article won’t help you get better at fighting.